Polymer/polymer-decorators/README.md

 `options` is a [Polymer property options](https://www.polymer-project.org/2.0/docs/devguide/properties) object.
 All standard options are supported, except for `value`; use a property initializer instead.

-If the [Metadata Reflection API](#metadata-reflection-api) is configured, the `type` option will be inferred from the TypeScript type and can be omitted.
+If the [Metadata Reflection API](#metadata-reflection-api) is configured, the `type` option (which determines how Polymer de-serializes Element attributes for this property) will be inferred from the TypeScript type and can be omitted.

 ```ts
 @property({type: String, notify: true})